bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 Array index 1.
 Same as a\[1\] = 1;

-The fact that array indexes are simply a special type of object property name means that JavaScript arrays have no notion of an "out of bounds" error.
-When you try to query a nonexistent property of any object, you don't get an error; you simply get `undefined`.
+The fact that array indexes are simply a special type of object property name means that JavaScript arrays have no notion of an “out of bounds” error.
+When you try to query a nonexistent property of any object, you don’t get an error; you simply get `undefined`.

 ### Sparse Arrays